-Each individual tends to cultivate their own style of driving and caring for their car that soon become habits, and while all driving habits may not be either good or bad, there are a few common habits that a majority of people fall into that can actually have a negative effect on the value of that person’s car.
+Each individual cultivates their own driving style and car maintenance habits.
+While some driving habits are fine, there are a few common habits that a majority of people fall into that can actually have a negative effect on the value of that person’s car.

-These habits of driving and taking care of one’s car that can lower the value of the car itself are more common than people would like to admit, and, because they are engrained habits developed by people, it may take some work before everyone can avoid these poor habits that can lower the value of a car.
-But working at avoiding these habits is worthwhile because the better care you take care of your car now, the higher value you’ll get when you go to sell it or get an auto title loan.
+Driving habits that lower a vehicle’s value are more common than people would like to admit.
+Some of these value-ruining habits are actually so ingrained that it may take some personal effort to stop these bad habits.
+But working to get rid of these habits is worthwhile because the better care you take care of your car now, the higher value you’ll get when you go to sell it or get an auto title loan.
+Your style of driving is one of the first aspects of your driving you’ll want to reevaluate.

 Keep it Clean